Charmaine Ruddock, MS – Project Director

 Joseph Ellis – Outreach Coordinator/Community Health Worker

 As the Outreach Coordinator/Community Health Worker Joseph Ellis coordinates the Vegetable & Fruit Prescription Program at the Institute for Family Health’s Stevenson Family Health Center, Mt.
 Hope Family Practice, and Walton Family Health Center.
 He assists patients in making healthier decision regarding vegetables, fruits, and other healthy alternatives with walking tours to and from local supermarkets, bodegas and vegetable carts.
 Joseph also provides assistance in disseminating information on various health issues to the churches in the Bronx Health REACH Coalition.

-Rachel Ingraham – Nutrition and Physical Activity Coordinator
+Rachel Ingram – Nutrition and Physical Activity Coordinator

 As the Nutrition and Physical Activity Coordinator, Rachel implements programs and activities related to increasing access to physical activity opportunities and environments with healthy food or beverage options in the Bronx.
 She is currently overseeing the Vegetable and Fruit Rx program at three health centers owned and operated by the Institute for Family Health.

 Mubashir “Din” Mohi-ud-Din, MPH – Evaluator and Policy Analyst